Parallel Test-Time Scaling with Multi-Sequence Verifiers

 \paragraph{Early stopping of parallel decoding.} In the \textbf{Streaming Answers} setting, multiple sequences are decoded in parallel, and each intermediate answer $a\nth_k$ yields a correctness score $\tilde y\nth_k$.
 We define an early-stopping rule that halts decoding once the best available candidate exceeds a threshold $\lambda$:

 At $t^*$, we output the candidate with the highest predicted score, which is the candidate that caused the early-stopping.
-If the system terminates without any of the decoded answers exceeding the threshold, the system outputs the best among the final answers $\tilde y\nth_{K\nth}$:
+The threshold $\lambda \in [0,1]$ is a hyperparameter that can be selected via cross-validation to target a desired operating point on the accuracy-latency tradeoff.
+If the system terminates without any of the decoded answers exceeding the threshold, the system outputs the best among the final answers $\tilde y\nth_{K\nth}$.
 Thus, ${\tilde y\nth_k}$ acts both as the stopping signal and as verifier scores for selecting the best answer.